totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.userinterface.rst

 Next we add a form so that the user is able to fill all attributes for the house he wants to evaluate.
 Notice that first we create a form, then we add all the input fields and finally we add a submit button.
-A ``form`` is a particular component on streamlit that allows to freeze the execution until the submit button is trigered, only then code following will be executed.
+A ``form`` is a particular component on streamlit that freezes the execution until the submit button is triggered, only then the code following will be executed.

 ::